colececil/colececil.github.io/README.md

 This project is built with the following technologies:

 - [Jekyll](https://jekyllrb.com/), for building the static content using HTML templates and Markdown files.
+- [Dagger](https://dagger.io/), for containerized workflows that can be run both locally and in CI.
-- [Docker](https://www.docker.com/), for building and running the project locally.
+- [GitHub Actions](https://github.com/features/actions), for building and deploying the project.
-- [GitHub Pages](https://pages.github.com/), for building and hosting the project.
+- [GitHub Pages](https://pages.github.com/), for hosting the project.

-- [CloudFlare](https://www.cloudflare.com/), for being able to use HTTPS with a custom domain on GitHub Pages (this might not be needed anymore).
+## Development

+### Prerequisites

+In order to run the project on your local machine, you'll need the following:

+- **[Dagger CLI](https://docs.dagger.io/install) (v0.15.3+):** This is needed for running Dagger functions.
+- **[EditorConfig](https://editorconfig.org/):** This is a tool for helping maintain consistent code formatting between different editors.
+Some editors/IDEs come with it preinstalled, but for others, you'll need to download it as an extension.
+When it's installed, it will automatically read the project's `.editorconfig` file and use the settings it specifies.

-## Running the project locally
+### Running the project locally

-To run the project locally, run the command `docker-compose up` at the root directory.
+To run the project locally, run the command `dagger call dev-mode` at the root directory.
 This will build the static content and serve it at [http://localhost:4000](http://localhost:4000).

-It will also watch the source files and recompile/reload the static content whenever anything changes.
+_**Note:** Because of [current limitations in Dagger](https://github.com/dagger/dagger/issues/6990), this command will not watch the source files and recompile/reload the static content._

+### Building the project

+To build the project, run the command `dagger call build` at the root directory.

-## Updating the dependencies
+### Updating the dependencies

-To update the dependencies that are specified by `Gemfile.lock`, first start the project running locally in Docker, as shown in the previous section.
-After that, run the command `docker exec -it <containerId> bash`, where `<containerId>` is the ID of the container the project is running in.
-Once this logs you in to the running container, run the command `bundle update`.
-This will update the dependencies and the `Gemfile.lock` file.
+To update the dependencies that are specified by `src/Gemfile.lock`, run the command `dagger call update-dependencies` at the root directory.

-## Updating the Jekyll version
+### Updating the Jekyll version

 To update the Jekyll version, do the following:

-- Modify the `Gemfile` to specify the version of Jekyll you want.
+- Modify `src/Gemfile` to specify the version of Jekyll you want.
-- Modify the version of [the github-pages gem](https://rubygems.org/gems/github-pages/) specified in the `Gemfile` to the latest version compatible with the chosen Jekyll version.
-- Modify the version of [the Jekyll Docker image](https://hub.docker.com/r/jekyll/jekyll/) in the `Dockerfile` to the latest version compatible with the chosen Jekyll version.
+- Modify the version of [the Jekyll Docker image](https://hub.docker.com/r/jekyll/jekyll/) in the `container` function in `dagger/src/index.ts`.
-- Delete the contents of `Gemfile.lock`, to allow the dependencies to be regenerated based on the new Jekyll and github-pages versions.
+- Delete the contents of `src/Gemfile.lock`, to allow the dependencies to be regenerated based on the new Jekyll and github-pages versions.
 Do not remove the file entirely, as this will prevent the Docker image from building.

+## Deployment

+The project is automatically built (using the Dagger `build` function) and then deployed to GitHub Pages when a commit is pushed to the `master` branch.